postmannen/ctrl/README.md

 I used those ideas as inspiration for building a fully concurrent system to control servers or container based systems by passing  messages between processes asynchronously to execute methods, handle errors, or handle the retrying if something fails.

-Steward is written in the programming language Go with NATS as the message broker.
+ctrl is written in the programming language Go with NATS as the message broker.

 ## Why